ibm-cloud-docs/satellite/run-agent-locally.md

     ```
     {: codeblock}

-1. Run the `update` command in PowerShell.
+1. Run the `update-service` command in PowerShell.
     ```txt
-    .\update
+    .\update-service
     ```
     {: codeblock}